t4d-gmbh/Weekend-Out/README_solutions.md

 _Note_: You can also use a merge tool to resolve the conflict.
 E.g.: `git mergetool` or in IDEs like Visual Studio Code, you can use the built-in merge tool to resolve the conflict.
 It will show you the changes from both branches side by side, and you can choose which changes to keep.

-## 5. Push the Changes to the Remote Repository
+## 5. Push the changes to the remote repository

 Push the changes to the remote repository.